Machine Teen: History 101001

-Back at home, Adam wakes up on an operating table in the dark, and overhears Isaac Aaronson talking with someone, and deciding not to wipe his memory this time.
-Adam then wakes up in his bed, and thinks it was all a dream.
+Back at home, Adam wakes up on an operating table in the dark and overhears Isaac Aaronson talking with someone, and deciding not to wipe his memory this time.
+Adam then wakes up in his bed and thinks it was all a dream.
 He goes downstairs where his father was waiting for him and he tells Adam the truth: that he is a robot and that all of his memories have been fake.
-Adam initially believes his "father" is lying to him, and says his memories, specifically about him falling off his bike when he was younger and being with his mom when she died, could not be fake.
+Adam initially believes his "father" is lying to him and says his memories, specifically about him falling off his bike when he was younger and being with his mom when she died, could not be fake.
 Aaronson shows Adam his blueprints, showing Adam that he was not lying.
 Confronted with this information, Adam becomes enraged and runs away.
 Seeing that Aaronson is alone, Michaels captures him and attacks Adam.
-After being shot but escaping, Adam then goes to J.T.s house, but collapses.
-J.T. drags Adam in and starts to reset Adam to blank his memory, revealing J.T. knew Adam is a robot.
-Adam wakes up, quickly stops J.T., and is surprised J.T. knew about him.
+After being shot but able to escape, Adam then goes to J.T.'s house and collapses.
+J.T. drags Adam inside and starts to reset Adam to blank his memory, revealing that J.T. knew Adam is a robot.
+Adam wakes up and quickly stops him, surprised J.T. knew about him.

-Adam and J.T run back to Adam's home, to show that his house has been trashed and his father is missing.
+Adam and J.T. run back to Adam's home, discovering the house trashed and his father missing.
 Aaronson is shown being interrogated by Michaels.
 The Holden Radcliffe Corporation is bent on getting their "stolen property" (Adam) back.
 J.T. reveals that before Adam was "born", J.T. worked for Aaronson as a lab assistant.
-One day he came across Adam's robotic body, and since then was forced to keep the truth about Adam a secret.
+One day he came across Adam's robotic body and since then was forced to keep the truth about Adam a secret.
 J.T. reveals an external harddrive Aaronson had previously hid, which he thinks might help Adam understand his situation.
 Adam plugs into the hard drive, but is then attacked by another of Radcliffe's agents.
 J.T. shocks the agent with a taser Aaronson had made and they escape.
-T.J says he wasn't sure the taser would work on a "real" person offending Adam accidentally.
-He apologized and says that Adam was not programmed to be his friend and that he is human as he has free will.
+J.T. says he wasn't sure the taser would work on a "real" person, offending Adam accidentally.
+He apologized and said that Adam was not programmed to be his friend, and that he was human as he had free will.
 Adam calls Carly and has them meet them near the school.
 Carly unknowingly helps Radcliffe agents capture Adam, leading Office Michaels to Adam and J.T. and they are all captured.